A New Chapter for Bika, and a Separate Path for Buda

 - a runtime that can actually execute real tasks

-It could connect many capabilities, but it was not built from day one around the principle that an agent should own an independent sandbox drive and a persistent place to work.
+It could connect many capabilities, but it was not built from day one around the principle that an agent should own a persistent place to work.

 It was foundational.